Raadelasmar/vik-chatbot/README.md

 # VIK Chatbot - AI Engine Prototype

-[cite_start]This is the core RAG (Retrieval-Augmented Generation) engine and FastAPI backend for the VIK Chatbot project.
+This is the core RAG (Retrieval-Augmented Generation) engine and FastAPI backend for the VIK Chatbot project.

-## 🛠️ Features
+## 🌟 Key Features
-- **FastAPI Backend**: Clean REST API for question-answering.
+* **Smart Contextual Memory**: Unlike basic bots, this engine uses a "Query Rewriter" to look at chat history and fix pronouns (e.g., if a student asks "When is it?", the bot knows "it" refers to the exam mentioned earlier).
--**RAG Pipeline**: Document retrieval using LangChain and ChromaDB.
+* **PDF-Aware Data Splitting**: The ingestion pipeline is custom-tuned for BME VIK documents, specifically recognizing subject codes like `BMEVI` and `BMEGT` to keep course info together.
-- **Query Rewriting**: Intelligent context handling for chat history.
+* **Transparent RAG Pipeline**: Built using LangChain Expression Language (LCEL) for a clear, traceable flow from user input to final answer.
-- **Streamlit UI**: A built-in testing interface.
+* **Dual Interface**: Includes a production-ready **FastAPI** backend and a **Streamlit** frontend for rapid testing and demos.

 ## 🚀 Getting Started
 1. **Clone & Environment**: